Group knowledge and individual introspection: Knowledge operators and possibility relations

 \item \textit{positive introspection} if for all $A\subseteq \Omega$,

 \item \textit{negative introspection} if for all $A\subseteq \Omega$,

 where $\lnot$ denotes the set complement operation. \end{itemize}

-The five axioms above are standard and have been studied extensively---see, among many others, \cite{fagin2004reasoning}, \cite{morris1996logic}, \cite{rubinstein1998Book}, and \cite{Samet-Ignoring}.
-Recall that negative introspection implies positive introspection and that distributivity implies monotonicity, which is defined as follows.
+The axioms above are the standard \textit{S5} axioms.
+Recall that negative introspection and veridicality jointly imply positive introspection \citep[p.
+270]{aumann1999interactive1}.
+Besides, distributivity implies monotonicity, which is defined as follows.
 An operator $K$ is \textit{monotone} if for all $A, B \subseteq \Omega$,